crypto101/book/src/block-ciphers.rst

 DES and 3DES
 ~~~~~~~~~~~~

-The DES is one of the oldest block ciphers that saw widespread use.
-It
+The DES is among the oldest block ciphers that saw widespread use.
+DES
 was published as an official FIPS standard in 1977.
 It is no longer
 considered secure, mainly due to its tiny key size of 56 bits.
 (The DES
-algorithm actually takes a 64 bit key input, but the remaining 8 bits
+algorithm takes a 64 bit key input, but the remaining 8 bits
-are only used for parity checking, and are discarded immediately.)
-It
+are only used for parity checking, and are immediately discarded.
+DES
-shouldn't be used in new systems.
+should not be used in new systems.
 On modern hardware, DES can be brute
 forced in less than a day. :cite:`sciengines:breakdes`

-In an effort to extend the life of the DES algorithm, in a way that
+In efforts to extend the DES algorithm life in that
-allowed much of the spent hardware development effort to be reused,
+the spent hardware development can be reused,
-people came up with 3DES: a scheme where input is first encrypted, then
+people created 3DES.
+It is a scheme where input is first encrypted, then
 decrypted, then encrypted again:

 .. math::

    C = E_{DES}(k_1, D_{DES}(k_2, E_{DES}(k_3, p)))

-This scheme provides two improvements:
+The scheme provides two key improvements:

--  By applying the algorithm three times, the cipher becomes harder to
+-  Applying the algorithm three times makes the cipher harder to
    attack directly through cryptanalysis.
--  By having the option of using many more total key bits, spread over
+-  The option of using more total key bits spread over
-   the three keys, the set of all possible keys becomes much larger,
+   the three keys introduces a larger set of all possible keys, and
-   making brute-forcing impractical.
+   brute-force becomes impractical.

-The three keys could all be chosen independently (yielding 168 key
+The three keys can be chosen independently (yielding 168 key
 bits), or :math:`k_3 = k_1` (yielding 112 key bits), or
 :math:`k_1 = k_2 = k_3`, which, of course, is just plain old DES (with
 56 key bits).
 In the last keying option, the middle decryption reverses
-the first encryption, so you really only get the effect of the last
+the first encryption.
+You really only get the effect of the last
 encryption.
-This is intended as a backwards compatibility mode for
+It is intended as a backwards compatibility mode for
 existing DES systems.
 If 3DES had been defined as
 :math:`E(k_1, E(k_2, E(k_3, p)))`, it would have been impossible to use
-3DES implementations for systems that required compatibility with DES.
+3DES implementations for systems that require DES compatibility.
-This is particularly important for hardware implementations, where it is
+This is particularly important for hardware implementations because
-not always possible to provide a secondary, regular “single DES”
+providing a secondary, regular “single DES”
-interface next to the primary 3DES interface.
+interface next to the primary 3DES interface is not always possible.

-Some attacks on 3DES are known, reducing their effective security.
+Some attacks on 3DES are known, which reduces their effective security.
 While
 breaking 3DES with the first keying option is currently impractical,
-3DES is a poor choice for any modern cryptosystem.
+3DES is a poor choice for a modern cryptosystem.
 The security margin
-is already small, and continues to shrink as cryptographic attacks
+is small and continues to shrink as cryptographic attacks
 improve and processing power grows.

 Far better alternatives, such as AES, are available.
-Not only are they
+AES are
-more secure than 3DES, they are also generally much, much faster.
+more secure than 3DES and much faster.
 On the
-same hardware and in the same :term:`mode of operation` (we'll explain what that
+same hardware and :term:`mode of operation` (we will explain what that
-means in the next chapter), AES-128 only takes 12.6 cycles per byte,
+means in the next chapter), AES-128 only takes 12.6 cycles per byte
 while 3DES takes up to 134.5 cycles per byte.
-:cite:`cryptopp:bench` Despite being worse from a security
+:cite:`cryptopp:bench` Despite being risker from a security
-point of view, it is literally an order of magnitude slower.
+perspective, 3DES are literally an order of magnitude slower.

-While more iterations of DES might increase the security margin, they
+While more DES iterations can increase the security margin, they
-aren't used in practice.
-First of all, the process has never been
+are not used in practice for a few reasons.
+First off, the process is not
 standardized beyond three iterations.
-Also, the performance only becomes
+Also, the performance becomes
 worse as you add more iterations.
 Finally, increasing the key bits has
-diminishing security returns, only increasing the security level of the
+diminishing security returns.
+The security level slightly increases as the number
-resulting algorithm by a smaller amount as the number of key bits
+of key bits increases.
-increases.
 While 3DES with keying option 1 has a key length of 168 bits,
-the effective security level is estimated at only 112 bits.
+the effective security level is estimated to be only 112 bits.

-Even though 3DES is significantly worse in terms of performance and
+Although 3DES is significantly worse in terms of performance and
-slightly worse in terms of security, 3DES is still the workhorse of the
+slightly worse in terms of security, 3DES is the workhorse of the
+financial industry today.
+It is likely used for many years to come because
-financial industry.
-With a plethora of standards already in existence
+of the plethora of already existing standards
-and new ones continuing to be created, in such an extremely
+and new ones created.
+Additionally, the industry is
-technologically conservative industry where Fortran and Cobol still
+technologically conservative considering that Fortran and Cobol continue
-reign supreme on massive mainframes, it will probably continue to be
+reigning supreme on massive mainframes.
+No major change is expected
-used for many years to come, unless there are some large cryptanalytic
+unless there are large cryptanalytic
-breakthroughs that threaten the security of 3DES.
+breakthroughs threatening the security of 3DES.

 .. _remaining-problems-1:

 Remaining problems
 ~~~~~~~~~~~~~~~~~~

-Even with block ciphers, there are still some unsolved problems.
+Even with block ciphers, unsolved problems linger.

-For example, we can only send messages of a very limited length: the block length of the block cipher.
-Obviously, we'd like to be able to send much larger messages, or, ideally, streams of indeterminate size.
+For example, we can only send very limited length messages: the block length of the block cipher.
+Obviously, we would like to send much larger messages, or, ideally, streams of indeterminate size.
-We'll address this problem with a :ref:`stream cipher <stream-ciphers>`.
+We will address this problem with a :ref:`stream cipher <stream-ciphers>`.

-Although we have reduced the key size drastically (from the total size of all data ever sent under a one-time pad scheme versus a few bytes for most block ciphers), we still need to address the issue of agreeing on those few key bytes, potentially over an insecure channel.
-We'll address this problem in a later chapter with a :ref:`key exchange protocol <key-exchange>`.
+We reduced the key size drastically as in the total size of all data ever sent under a one-time pad scheme versus a few bytes for most block ciphers.
+Further work involves addressing the issue and aligning on those few key bytes, potentially over an insecure channel.
+We will address this problem in a later chapter with a :ref:`key exchange protocol <key-exchange>`.